databrickslabs/pylint-plugin/README.md

 Use Databricks SDK instead: w.dbfs.copy(XXX, XXX).
 Migrate all usage of dbutils to Databricks SDK.
 See the more detailed documentation at https://databricks-sdk-py.readthedocs.io/en/latest/workspace/files/dbfs.html

+To disable this check on a specific line, add `# pylint: disable=dbutils-fs-cp` at the end of it.

 [[back to top](#pylint-plugin-for-databricks)]

 ### `R8904`: `dbutils-fs-head`

 Use Databricks SDK instead: with w.dbfs.download(XXX) as f: f.read().
 Migrate all usage of dbutils to Databricks SDK.
 See the more detailed documentation at https://databricks-sdk-py.readthedocs.io/en/latest/workspace/files/dbfs.html

+To disable this check on a specific line, add `# pylint: disable=dbutils-fs-head` at the end of it.

 [[back to top](#pylint-plugin-for-databricks)]